A Book Review

-MERCHANTS OF VISION: People Bringing New Purpose and Values to Business
+Merchants of Vision: People Bringing New Purpose and Values to Business by James E. Liebig (Ed.).
+(Berrett-Koehler, 1994).

-Reviewed by Claude Whitmyer for The Journal of Management Consulting, Volume 9, No. 2, 1996.
+Reviewed by Claude Whitmyer.
+This review originally appeared in The Journal of Management Consulting, Volume 9, No. 2, November 1996.

 Moving into the 21st century won’t be easy, but the business pioneers of the last two decades have been paving the way.
 What they have discovered is an essentially different way of doing business, a kind of “paradigm shift” away from the so-called “modern” industrial ways of doing business to the radically different postmodern, post-industrial attitudes and tools used by the newer, more successful businesses of today.